 Lawrence Earl Minerd was born on March 15, 1887 in Bullskin Township near Connellsville, Fayette County, PA, the son of Calvin and Mary (Means) Minerd Sr.

-Together, the couple produced a family of seven children -- Anna May Nelson, M. Ruth Burns, Bertha Marie Minerd, Viola Gertrude Nicholson, Earl Calvin Minerd Sr., Verna Belle Walker and Lawrence "Larry" Minerd.
+Together, the couple produced a family of seven children -- Anna May Nelson, Mary "Ruth" Burns, Bertha Marie Minerd, Viola Gertrude Nicholson, Earl Calvin Minerd Sr., Verna Belle Walker and Lawrence "Larry" Minerd.

 Tragically, daughter Bertha suffered severe head injuries as a teenager in 1929 when attacked by two intruders in the family barn.
 She lived another two decades, and passed away at age 37 on Jan.
 13, 1949.

 Isabelle suffered a heart attack in mid-1956 and lingered for six months and passed away at the age of 64 on Dec.
 12, 1956.
 The Connellsville Daily Courier said she had "lived in the area all of her life."
 Following a funeral service at the Mount Olive Evangelical United Brethren Church, she was was buried at Mt.
 Olive Cemetery in Bullskin.
 She was survived by a sister Mrs. Edwin Butler and half brother Simon May.